 SAGA is proud to aid the Black Lens in breathing new life into the pages of this print publication with a first of its kind work for the Spokane community.

-The Black Lens has been publishing in the Spokane community for the past five and a half years, focusing on the people, issues, news and events of importance to the Black community.
+Currently on hiatus, The Black Lens has been publishing in the Spokane community since 2014, focusing on the people, issues, news and events of importance to the Black community.
 The purpose of the paper each month has been to offer an alternate perspective – one different from what is portrayed in the mainstream media – both for the Black community itself and for the Spokane community as a whole.